dbaseqp/cyclone/README.md

-# Bruhstorm
+# Cyclone
-Bruhstorm is a Gin API that connects Bruharmy's Powershell module to a RESTful API.
+Cyclone is a Gin API that connects Bruharmy's Powershell module to a RESTful API.
 Ingested by Kamino.

 ## Known Issues
 ### "Same-Origin-Policy" Errors on Firefox and Safari